kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

 ### Key Points

-- The VSR combines activity approvals, test results, RTM coverage, and unresolved deviations to reach the final conclusion.
+- VSR is a document that draws a final conclusion by consolidating activity approval status, test results, RTM coverage, and unresolved deviations.
-- Normal closure is determined by combining approval of selected activities, traceability, and deviation closure conditions.
+- Normal closure is determined by considering approval of the selected activities, traceability, and deviation closure conditions together.
-- Forced closure is separate from normal completion criteria and preserves the closure reason, requester, and processing time.
+- `validation_project.closure_type` distinguishes normal closure (NORMAL) from forced closure (FORCED). `closure_reason` is required for forced closure. `closure_requested_by` and `closure_requested_at` record the requester and request time, while `closed_at` records the final closure time.
+The closure requester references `app_user` through an FK.
+- Fields such as `vsr_item.activity_code`, `doc_no`, and `deviation_info` are summary values.
+There are no direct FKs to `project_activity`, `rtm_assessment`, or `deviation`.

 ---